top of page

 Short Introduction (see also Course Description below)

-We will cover a broad range of major texts and authors, including Homer, Hesiod, Sappho, Sophocles, Plato and Herodotus.
+We will cover a range of major texts and authors, including Homer, Hesiod, Sappho, Sophocles, Plato and Herodotus.
 You will deepen your knowledge and understanding of the historical development of Greek literature and thought.
 We will ask, in particular, how this development relates to contexts of major social, political and cultural upheaval in the Greek Peninsula, ranging from democratic reforms in Athens, to the Greco-Persian and Peloponnesian Wars.

 The course will also introduce students to several contemporary historiographical and philosophical perspectives on Greek thought and society, ranging from Martha Nussbaum and Alasdair MacIntyre, to M.I.
 Finley’s The Ancient Economy and Richard Seaford’s work on Money and Ritual.